 Another point of interest is an incredible overlook we stumbled upon on our drive down to Hume Lake that offers stunning views of the canyon below and impressive landscapes.

 Unfortunately, disappointment is all we can say because of the hazy smokey skies happening during this particular weekend.
 But we refuse to allow this to put a damper our visit!

 As we went further into the park, we came upon Hume Lake.
 This lake is a smaller lake and camping area that is very peaceful and serene.
 The lake is on private land and not part of the national park.
 There are camping and large group camping events available and hiking around the lake which is approximately 2 miles.
 This area did not really impress, however, it was very quiet, serene and had only a few people milling around.

 Our next stop during our hike was to see the next infamous giant sequoia tree but we came across one of the early cabins where the first park ranger resided here at Gamlin Cabin during the early 1900s.
 Take a look.

 The impressive massive General Grant, Americas Christmas Tree.
 The world’s second largest tree!

-Our first time experience visiting these two beautiful national parks was full of stunning landscapes, interesting history, and impressive plant life (trees).
+It is so exciting when visiting a place for the first time.
+It’s even more exciting when it’s a national park!
+This is another first time visit experience for us at these two beautiful national parks.
+They are full of stunning landscapes, offering lots of interesting history, and impressive plant life (giant trees).
 We recommend visiting these two parks on your next visit to California as they are conveniently located next to each other.